Living Off CampusSeniors

 Students who are 23 years of age by Aug.
 1, 2015, are automatically eligible for off-campus housing according to the residency requirement.
 If a student meets the age requirement and chooses to live off campus, he/she will still need to apply for off-campus status to notify Residential Education and Housing of their intentions.

-Students who have lived on campus for two years (four semesters) as of May 2015 or have commuted from a parent or legal guardian’s home for two years are eligible to apply for junior off-campus status (rent from a private landlord).
+Students who have lived on campus for two years (four semesters) as of May 2015 or have commuted from a parent or legal guardian’s home for two years are eligible to apply for the waitlist for junior off-campus status (rent from a private landlord).
 Students who qualify for senior off-campus are not eligible to apply for junior off-campus.
 A junior off-campus status application needs to be completed online to be considered for release from the college residency requirement.
 Students are reminded that filling out and submitting an application does not guarantee permission to live off campus.

 The number of juniors released to live off campus will be evaluated after the number of seniors released has been determined, and the upperclass housing areas have been assigned.
-If projections suggest that additional juniors need to be released, junior off campus applications will be considered.
+If projections suggest that additional juniors need to be released, junior off campus wiatlist applications will be considered.
 Very few juniors, if any, will be released.
 A student will not be released if he/she has already signed an off-campus lease with a private landlord.

 Senior/junior mixed groups are not eligible to apply for senior off-campus.
 Only all senior group applications will be accepted for senior off-campus status.